jonathanhuml/jonathanhuml.github.io/_pages/about.md

 My research in Allston blended natural and artificial intelligence, informing computer vision tasks with inspiration from the primary visual cortex.
 See my [Scholar](https://scholar.google.com/citations?user=wFocmRkAAAAJ&hl=en&oi=ao) page for more details.
 Thank you to the wonderful [CRISP group](https://crisp.seas.harvard.edu/) for an enlightening and productive two years.

+As of 2024, I am pursuing my PhD in Statistics at Columbia University.

 Personal
 =========

-Please feel free to check out the posts on this site, but I have begun to transfer more of this sort of stuff at [jonhumlatnight.com](http://www.jonhumlatnight.com/), a sort of goofy alter ego where I can be less professional than here.
+Please feel free to check out the posts on this site, but I have begun to transfer these posts to [jonhumlatnight.com](http://www.jonhumlatnight.com/).
+You can always ask me about graduate admissions or PhD life over LinkedIn/email/etc. but you will find an FAQ on exactly this subject over there.
 I'm starting to document more of my experience in New York [here](https://www.youtube.com/@jonhuml), and I maintain a [Substack](substack.com/@jonhuml) as well.

 "Low Tech News Feed"
 =========